 with a written request to the Health Department.

 Restaurants and other food service establishments must have a permit from Bond County Health Department (BCHD).
-There is no charge.
+Fees were established beginning July 1, 2013 for all Food Service Establishment permits.
+Fees are based on the Risk Category of the Establishment, or the type of Event, such as a Temporary Event which lasts 3 -14 days, or a Seasonal Establishment that operates less than 183 consecutive calendar days per year.
+Fees range from $150.00 per year for a Category 1 Food Service Establishment to $30.00 for a Temporary Event.
 Establishments with a permit are inspected one to three times per year, depending on their risk category.
-The inspector looks for violations of the Food Service Sanitation Code.
+The Sanitarian looks for violations of the Food Service Sanitation Code.
 He reviews good food sanitation practices with the manager and explains how Code violations can be corrected.

 Food service establishments that serve primarily elderly or pre-schoolers are classified as Category 1.
 Establishments whose food preparation involves multiple steps, especially cook-cool-reheat, are also in Category 1.
 All these must have a certified food sanitation manager on duty at all times food is being prepared.